MennaElhawagy/habit_tracker/user_stories.md

 **Notes:**
 - Clear any cached sensitive data.

----
+# 5 — Profile Page

 # User Story Template
 **Title:**
 View personal information
 _As a user, I want to view my saved name, username, age, and country on my profile page, so that I can see the details I provided during registration._
 **Acceptance Criteria:**
-1. Profile page displays name, username, age, and country read-only by default.
+1. Profile page displays name, username, age, and country.
 2. Data matches the stored registration values.
 3. If data is missing, show a helpful placeholder.
 **Priority:** Medium